rapid7/metasploit-framework/How-to-use-exim_gethostbyname_bof.rb-(Exim-GHOST-Buffer-Overflow).md

 ## What is "GHOST":

-This is a heap based buffer overflow found in GNU C Library's gethostbyname functions since glibc-2.2 (November 10, 2000), which is part of the Linux operating system, such as: Debian, Red Hat, CentOS, and Ubuntu.
+This is a heap based buffer overflow found in GNU C Library's **g**et**host**byname functions since glibc-2.2 (November 10, 2000), which is part of the Linux operating system, such as: Debian, Red Hat, CentOS, and Ubuntu.

 ## Exploitable Requirements